 How can DPC benefit businesses?

 DPC can be a lever to help control overall costs, while improving employee satisfaction with their care.
 Companies that adopt a direct primary care model can benefit in a number of ways.
+Utilizing an employee assistance program like Health Access Solutions, can be an affordable way to take advantage of the direct primary care model.

 Since DPC clinics operate on a flat monthly fee basis, the cost isn’t generally susceptible to large annual premium increases like traditional health insurance.
 Wouldn’t it be nice to avoid the dreaded annual renewal time?
 When a DPC is packaged with something like a self-funded plan, high-deductible health plan, or medical cost-sharing plan, the overall cost savings for employers can be significant when compared to a conventional copay-driven health plan.